openemr/openemr/docker/development-insane/README.md

 - http://localhost:8103 (with Nginx and PHP-FPM 8.1)
 - http://localhost:8104 (with Nginx and PHP-FPM 8.2)
 - http://localhost:8105 (with Nginx and PHP-FPM 8.3)
+- http://localhost:8106 (with Nginx and PHP-FPM 8.4)
 - http://localhost:8150 (with Nginx and PHP-FPM 7.3 with redis)
 - http://localhost:8151 (with Nginx and PHP-FPM 7.4 with redis)
 - http://localhost:8152 (with Nginx and PHP-FPM 8.0 with redis)
 - http://localhost:8153 (with Nginx and PHP-FPM 8.1 with redis)
 - http://localhost:8154 (with Nginx and PHP-FPM 8.2 with redis)
 - http://localhost:8155 (with Nginx and PHP-FPM 8.3 with redis)
+- http://localhost:8156 (with Nginx and PHP-FPM 8.4 with redis)
 - https://localhost:9080 with SSL and Alpine 3.12 (with Apache and PHP 7.3)
 - https://localhost:9081 with SSL and Alpine 3.15 (with Apache and PHP 7.4)
 - https://localhost:9082 with SSL and Alpine 3.15 (with Apache and PHP 8.0)